ANA Patriot Squadron

 Current Museum

-Guest Speaker at the Shea Naval Aviation Museum
+Visitors at the new Shea Naval Aviation Museum

 CDR John "Jack" Shea was a popular member of the Navy Reserve at NAS Squantum during the 1920s and 1930s.
 After the Second World War started in Europe, CDR Shea was called up to active duty and in 1940 he was ordered to report to the aircraft carrier U.S.S.
 Wasp as Assistant Air Operations Officer.
 The Wasp was sunk on Sept.
 15, 1942 off the Soloman Islands.
 Commander Shea was reported missing in action.
 He was last seen "...fighting the fire on the flight deck, displaying great courage and devotion to duty, disregarding the danger of exploding ammunition and debris filling the air and rapidly spreading the fire."